helderthadeu/route-optimization/README.md

-  subway_files/             # Input data (CSV files for stations and lines) file_operate.py           # Functions for loading CSV and JSON data main_cli.py               # Command-line interface for shortest path queries app.py                      # App is the UI floyd_utils                 # Support functions to UI
+  subway_files/             # Input data (CSV files for stations and lines) file_operate.py           # Functions for loading CSV and JSON data main_cli.py               # Command-line interface for shortest path queries next_train.py             # Functions to get the time of the next train from the station and line app.py                      # App is the UI floyd_utils                 # Support functions to UI
 ```